 Saltford welcomes considerate visitors who treat the village’s riverside areas with care and respect.
+Please be aware that Saltford’s old village is a residential area with limited parking and narrow sections of highway.
 The River Avon and its immediate environs in Saltford are valued as a haven for ecology and wildlife.
-Much of Saltford’s riverside is located immediately adjacent to resident dwellings – many of which are historic and linked to the nearby Brass Mill – and the area is regarded and taken care of by residents as Saltford’s ‘village green’.
+As a residential area, many homes have historic links to the nearby Brass Mill – and the area is regarded and taken care of by residents as Saltford’s ‘village green’.

 - River safety information and advice